Sparda-Inc/kwag/README.md

 This is a wrapper for a cryptonote currency command line wallet.
-It was testing using bitmonerod.exe and the accompanying simplewallet.exe.
+It was tested using bitmonerod.exe and the accompanying simplewallet.exe.
 Although the program has only been tested on Windows 7, I believe it should run on linux as well.

 It is still quite a buggy program, but I don't think there should be anyway to lose your coins.